cjohnson74/Python-NewsFeed/README.md

 # Python Newsfeed
 I use Python to refactor an existing application that was originally built using Node.js.
 The app, called Just Tech News, is a website where users can post, upvote, and comment on links to news articles.
 Instead of using Node.js as the back-end language and Handlebars.js as the templating engine, I used Python to create the app and the Python Flask framework to create the application’s views.

+## To View The Tech News Feed Flask Web App On Heroku:

 ## I Learned How to Do The Following:

 - Build and deploy to the cloud a Flask API with correct project structure and necessary dependencies.